DamienIrving/capstone-oceanography/02-data-processing.md

 > (read: shorter, less complex code)
 > for plotting in the weather, climate and ocean sciences.
 >
-> The easiest way to install Iris and Cartopy is to use the [conda](http://www.continuum.io/blog/conda) package installer that comes with Anaconda.
+> The easiest way to install Iris and Cartopy is to use the
-> Simply search the [Binstar](https://binstar.org/) website for an installer that matches your operating system.
+> [conda](http://www.continuum.io/blog/conda) package installer that comes with Anaconda.
-> You'll end up typing something like the following at the command line:
+> Simply enter the following at the command line:
 >
 > ~~~
-> conda install -c https://conda.binstar.org/scitools cartopy
+> conda install -c scitools iris
 > ~~~
 >
 > What if you want to view the contents of a netCDF file quickly,